20 Feb Best Practices for Office 365 Migration

 - Disparities between cloud and on-premises tools require hybrid environments.

-- Changes to the user experience makes user acceptance of the new environment much more difficult.
+- Changes to the user experience make user acceptance of the new environment much more difficult.

-- Decreased physical infrastructure management leads to you re-purposing staff and how can the re purposing increase your productivity.
+- Decreased physical infrastructure management leads to your re-purposing staff and how can the repurposing increase your productivity.

-Today, I will list out some of the steps from my migration practice that would be useful to ensure a successful migration.
+Today, I will list out some of the steps from my Office 365 migration practice that would be useful to ensure a successful migration.
 A successful migration would involve three primary phases:

-Find an implementation partner who understands your current environment and your transformational requirements, assesses your environment for compatibility with the new technology, and provides training to employees.
+Find an implementation partner / ideal Office 365 consultants who understand your current environment and your transformational requirements, assess your environment for compatibility with the new technology, and provides training to employees.
 Businesses that have successfully deployed Google Apps or Office 365 typically have two things in common:

 - Technology management leaders work with implementation partners to build a migration plan that anticipates and overcomes challenges brought about by the cloud’s differences from on-premises environments.